 The project is set to be carried out in two phases, with the first slated to be completed by 2024 and the second six years later.

-Now, only a couple of weeks after Paris emerged from a strict three-month lockdown in response to the global pandemic, Hidalgo and Paris Green Party leader David Belliard have released an ecological “manifesto” for the capital.
+In mid-2020, only a couple of weeks after Paris emerged from a strict three-month lockdown in response to the global pandemic, Hidalgo and Paris Green Party leader David Belliard released an ecological “manifesto” for the capital.

 The plan pushes the vision for a less car-centric, more ecologically sound Paris even further, and puts a “green” ethic at the very center of urban planning.
 And unlike many I’ve seen in the past, this one doesn’t smack of greenwashing, either.